-While reading this Personal Capital review, it helps to think of the company as two separate services – free financial tools and wealth management services.
+While reading this Personal Capital review, it helps to think of the company as two separate units – free financial tools and wealth management services.

 Additionally, Personal Capital offers fee-based wealth management services to investors.
 You are under no obligation to sign up for these services, even if you use their free tools.